Hinoki False-cypress Chamaecyparis obtusa

 -

-Hinoki Cypress is a large evergreen tree from Japan with a broad, softly pyramidal shape with spreading, horizontal branches.
-It prefers moist fertile loams but is adaptable to other soils as long as they are well-drained.
+It prefers moist, fertile loams but is adaptable to other soils as long as they are well drained.
 It does best in full sun but can tolerate some shade and needs protection from the wind.
+Propagate from root cuttings as this plant is difficult to transplant.

-The flowers are insignificant and the cones are small and orange-brown.
-This tree is rarely used in landscapes due to the size but there are many cultivars in smaller sizes better suited to home use.
+The cones are small and orange-brown.
+This tree is rarely used in landscapes due to its mature size of 50 to 75 feet tall by 10 to 25 feet wide.
+There are many dwarf cultivars in smaller sizes better suited to home use.
+Hinoki cypress is best used as a specimen in a meadow or recreational play area.

 Quick ID Hints:

-- Scales glaucous along edges, below appear as X or Y
+- Scales are glaucous along edges, below appear as X or Y

 - Cultivars / Varieties: